Serena given first serious test in Madrid

 "So I think I'm going to go back to the way I have been playing, and being more calm, and not making as many errors as I did today."

-French Open champion Sharapova qualified for the semis for the first time in four appearances in Madrid.
+French Open champion Sharapova qualified for the semis for the first time in four appearances in Madrid, and will meet either sixth seeded German Angelique Kerber or 16th seeded Serbian Ana Ivanovic in the next round.

-"I faced her (Kanepi) at the French Open where she had really good wins last year, so I know she's capable," Sharapova added of her opponent, who reached the quarter-finals at Roland Garros last year.
+"I faced her at the French Open where she had really good wins last year, so I know that she's capable," Sharapova added of Kanepi who reached the quarter-finals at Roland Garros last year.

 "So I was just really determined.
 I'm happy that I was able to win with that type of scoreline."